Key Benefits of a Mixed Classroom

 The benefits of a mixed classroom far outweigh the concerns about a mixed classroom by age.
 As parents are worried about how kids will adjust to a new situation or meeting new kids.
 When those kids are older we worry how much they will influence our child.
 Or, will my child be too shy to get to know other students?
 Or the dreaded, what awful habits or bad words will my child learn.
 It turns out, kids interacting with a diversity of others is excellent for their learning and understanding of the world.

 Parents often come to me with concerns about their child being in a program or class with kids younger or older than them.
 They are worried the older kids will be too mature or the younger kids will slow down their child.
 In some situations, too large of an age gap can result in issues, a mixed classroom setting with the right age range has many benefits.

 In our after-school programs, our instructors deal with students ranging from Kindergarten to 5th grade.
 By asking older or more advanced students to help the younger students, older kids actually learn more themselves.
 It reinforces what the instructor said if they turn around and explain it to someone else.

-Kids Can Explain Things In a Kid-Friendly Way
+Kids Explain Things In a Kid-Friendly Way

-With a wide variety of ages and understanding, kids’ minds are open to new concepts that they might not be getting otherwise in a same-age classroom setting.
-Younger kids look up to older kids, which encourages their curiosity and willingness to learn if the older kids are interested in a subject.
+Kids’ minds are open to new concepts that they might not be getting otherwise in a same-age classroom setting.
+Younger kids look up to older kids, which encourages their willingness to learn when they see older kids interested in a subject too.
 And it’s not just the younger children that learn more with a wide variety of ages.
 Older students may see concepts in a new light when a younger child is trying to learn it.